theskinofthings2020/theskinofthings2020/index.md

 Appetizer:	Chenxi Liao - *Individual Differences in Classification of Translucent Materials Using Photos of Real-world Objects*<br>
 Appetizer:	Robert Ennis - *Matching the colors of materials – An experiment in web-based VR*

+Social program: depicting materials workshop

 ## Friday 19 March - Digital
 **Theme speaker:** Rob Erdmann (e.g. [Bosch Project](http://boschproject.org/#/), [Twitter](https://twitter.com/erdmann))<br>
-Regular:	Kate Storrs - *Learning about material properties by learning about images*<br>

 Regular:	Manuel Lagunas - *A similarity measure for material appearance*<br>
 Regular:	Mitchell van Zuylen - *The Materials In Painting (MIP) Dataset – A large scale collection of material annotations within artworks.*<br>
+Regular: Hubert Lin - *Learning More Robust Neural Network Representations with Paintings of Materials and Objects*<br>
 Appetizer:	Pascal Barla - *Inverse material depiction*

 ## Invited speakers
 Besides the keynote speaker and theme speakers we invite a number of speakers that ensure a broad an inspiring discussion about material perception and depiction.